 A monthly subscription box is a fantastic way to celebrate the full moon!
 See my top witchy/spiritual box recommendations.

-For more information on full moons, see the 2023 full moon calendar with names, dates, and meanings here.
+For more information on full moons, see the 2024 full moon calendar with names, dates, and spiritual meanings here.

 Award-winning fantasy author, freelance writer, spiritual explorer, and sole founder of Green Witch Lunar Witch.
 She created her first website in 2016 and published her first novel two years later.
 Sara spends most of her time writing, creating, and daydreaming.